amar-gohil/java/core/oop.md

         	return a + b;
     	}
 	```
-    But Not Valid-----
+    But Not Valid
 ```
     public Integer sum(Integer a, Integer b) {
         return a + b;
     }

     @Override
     public Number sum(Integer a, Integer b) {      //Integer extends Number; so it's NOT valid return a + b;
     }
 ```
 3. Private, static and final methods can not be overridden.
 4. Overriding method can not throw checked Exception higher in hierarchy.
 ```
     public Integer sum(Integer a, Integer b) throws IOException  {
         return a + b;
     }